 Outcomes Healthy environment, sense of place, healthy community.
-Distribution of benefits The beneficiaries of this activity (applicants and consent holders) can be readily identified and can be charged.
-Time frame of benefits On-going.
+Distribution of benefits , T1 Time frame of benefits On-going.
 Contributors to need for activity Consent holders drive the costs as their activities need to be monitored.
 Costs and benefits of distinct funding Charges can be administered cost-effectively.
 There is no alternative funding mechanism that would be a reasonable proxy.